 An older boiler may need replacing in a few years anyway.
 In such cases, there is little point in relocating the unit only to remove it and install a new one after a short while – updating the boiler to a newer model at the same time as moving it will save money in the long run.

 Modern A-rated boilers are also much more efficient than older units, so upgrading rather than relocating an old boiler will reduce the cost of the energy bills and the upgrade will pay for itself over time.
-According to Energy Saving Trust, replacing an old G-rated boiler with an A-rated condensing boiler saves homeowners £315 per year on average.
+According to Energy Saving Trust, replacing an old G-rated boiler with an energy efficient A-rated condensing boiler saves homeowners £315 per year on average.

 When debating whether to relocate or replace a boiler, the final point to consider is the availability of spare parts.
 Some older boilers are no longer in production, meaning that you can’t get hold of flues for them any more.
 As a result, relocating an older boiler may not be possible.